logicguy1/CTF-Writeups/CyberSkillsMesterskaberne2022.md

 The CyberSkills chambionships were a ctf hosted by CyberSkills amongst 21 danish gymnasium teams.

-Our team consisted of 5 people and we endend up winning the ctf.
+Our team consisted of 5 people.

 ### Confused UDP